paganism/check_https_validation/README.md

 ```
 Delimiter is '\n'.

+Path to file with valid urls.
+Path to file with invalid urls.

 Script reads this file and transform data to list.
 After that script tries to get every url data in list asynchronously with ssl verification.
 If verification succeeded, url writes to file with name 'Valid' in current directory, otherwise 'Unvalid'.